 If you have never made galettes, they are really easy and essentially the lazy person's pie.
-I make them all the time and my two favorites are this one and my strawberry galette with homemade whipped cream.
+I make them all the time and my three favorites are this one, my zucchini galette, and my strawberry galette.

-You can start with good quality store bought pie crust or you can make your own.
+You can start with good quality store-bought pie crust or you can make your own.
 Whatever you have the time for is fine because this peach recipe is all about easy.
-This is seriously the easiest galette recipe ever!

 Many times galette recipes will have a creamy layer underneath the topping but since I like opting for a big scoop of ice cream on top, it really isn't necessary.
-This peach galette is all about the peaches and delicious sugar coated pie crust.
+This peach galette is all about the peaches and a delicious sugar-coated pie crust.

-The steps are really easy as well.
+The steps to making this peach galette are very simple.
 If you can roll out pie crust (and there is no need to be perfect) and slice peaches then you've got this.
 It really looks beautiful as well.

 Slice your peaches